 - For a complete list of upcoming training schools please click here.

-- New Coaches with Sport Experience – If you are a new coach with sport experience you are encouraged to complete a Track 2 Application and submit it for Approval.
+- New Coaches with Sport Experience – If you are a new coach with sport experience you are encouraged to complete a Sports Training Application and submit it for Approval.
 Once approved by the SOPA Training department you will be directed to take the basic course – Coaching Special Olympics Athletes and complete 10 hours of practicum.
 Coaching Special Olympics Athletes is an overview of four components: athlete, coach, training and competition.

 Step 3: Continuing Education - this training is for certified coaches.
 Coaches must receive continuing education training every 3 years to maintain their certification.
 There are two types of continuing education: